Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Introduction

 \section{Introduction}

-The rise of atomic layer deposition (ALD) has revolutionized numerous technologies, including transistors~\cite{ALD-tranzistor}, memory devices~\cite{ALD-memory}, solar cells~\cite{solarcell}, catalysts~\cite{catalyst}, batteries~\cite{batteries}, conformal optical coatings~\cite{AdrianaALD}, and many others.
-However, its impact on the field of nonlinear optics remains largely untapped.
-Our research investigates the potential of ALD-deposited amorphous heterostructures, specifically ABC~type nanolaminates consisting of three distinct dielectrics SiO$_2$ (A), TiO$_2$ (B), and Al$_2$O$_3$ (C), to create CMOS-compatible second-order nonlinear metamaterials.
+The rise of atomic layer deposition (ALD) has revolutionized numerous technologies, including transistors~\cite{ALD-tranzistor}, memory devices~\cite{ALD-memory}, solar cells~\cite{solarcell}, catalysts~\cite{catalyst}, batteries~\cite{batteries}, and conformal optical coatings~\cite{AdrianaALD}.
+However, its impact on the field of nonlinear optics remains largely untapped~\cite{ABC-Alloatti, ABC-Clemmen}.
+Here, we investigate the potential of ALD-deposited amorphous heterostructures, specifically ABC-type nanolaminates consisting of three distinct dielectrics SiO$_2$ (A), TiO$_2$ (B), and Al$_2$O$_3$ (C) as shown in Fig.~\ref{fig:ABC}, to create CMOS-compatible second-order nonlinear metamaterials.
 The core concept of metamaterials is to engineer materials with properties that are not found in nature by designing their structure at a scale smaller than the wavelength of light they interact with.
-Atomic layer deposition enables unparalleled precision in the fabrication of the structures, building them one atomic layer at a time with exceptional control and uniformity.
+Atomic layer deposition enables unparalleled precision in the fabrication of the thin films, building one atomic layer at a time with exceptional control and uniformity.
 Previous studies on layered composites with nonzero bulk second-order susceptibility assumed that only non-centrosymmetric constituents contribute to nonlinearity.
-However, studies neglected interface contributions to the nonlinear susceptibility of the heterostructure~\cite{Boyd:94}.
-Our goal is to leverage the often overlooked interface, or surface, second-order nonlinearity~\cite{heinz1991second, shen1989optical} by stacking multiple thin oxide layers in 2D heterostructures, thus significantly enhancing the effective nonlinear response~\cite{ABC-Alloatti, ABC-Clemmen}.
-Impressively, these heterostructures exhibit a robust, bulk-like nonlinear response, even though all constituent oxides lack inherent bulk second-order nonlinearity and are amorphous, as shown in Fig.~\ref{fig:ABC}.
+However, they neglected interface contributions to the nonlinear susceptibility of the heterostructure~\cite{Boyd:94}.
+Our goal is to leverage the often overlooked interface, or surface, second-order nonlinearity~\cite{heinz1991second, shen1989optical} by stacking three thin oxide layers in 2D heterostructures, thus significantly enhancing the effective nonlinear response by breaking the centrosymmetry as discussed by L.~Alloatti~et~al. and S.~Clemmen~at~al.~\cite{ABC-Alloatti, ABC-Clemmen}.
+Impressively, these heterostructures exhibit a robust, bulk-like nonlinear response, even though all the constituent oxides lack inherent bulk second-order nonlinearity and are amorphous.
 This produces a highly distinctive material where second-order nonlinear processes arise not from bulk nonlinearity but from surface nonlinearity at the interfaces between centrosymmetric constituents.
-Previous studies on ternary oxide heterostructures (\text{Al$_2$O$_3$}/\text{TiO$_2$} and \text{SiO$_2$}/\text{HfO$_2$}) have demonstrated superior structural and optical properties of ALD-grown thin films, achieving precise control down to the atomic scale~\cite{palabi, PallabiHfO2}.
-These structures offer temperature and chemical stability, low-temperature growth requirements of $100~^{\circ}\text{C}$, and conformal deposition on a wide range of nano- and micro-structured substrates, without the need to account for substrate compatibility or crystal growth orientation, unlike nonlinear III–V semiconductors such as GaAs~\cite{GaAs}.
-Moreover, they bypass the high-temperature manufacturing requirements of lithium niobate on insulator (LNOI), another widely used nonlinear platform~\cite{LNOI}.
-They also provide the flexibility to engineer the effective refractive index for specific applications by adjusting the ratio of constituent oxides~\cite{palabi}.
-ABC stacks exhibit outstanding optical transparency across the visible spectrum, surpassing the performance of typical III-V technologies.
-Moreover, the ALD deposition technique and the dielectrics used are standard in the semiconductor industry.
-Altogether, these advantages make ABC heterostructures a powerful platform for integrating photonic structures on a chip using only commonly available oxides and established semiconductor processes.